 - GPU: 4 teraflops at 1.550GHz

 - Resolution: 1440p with 4K upscaling

 - Storage: 512GB NVMe SSD

-The Xbox Series S may be impossibly small, but there’s a lot of power inside.
-The console will target a resolution of 1440p instead of native 4K (though some titles can output at a full 4K), and is capable of 120fps gaming.
-Though its GPU is considerably less powerful than the Xbox Series X's, it’s armed with an almost identical CPU and 10GB of GDDR6 RAM.
-That’s less than the 16GB the Xbox Series X, but it’s considerably more than the Xbox One S which only has 8GB of GDDR3.
+The Xbox Series S might be tiny, but there’s a lot of power inside.
+The console targets a resolution of 1440p instead of native 4K (though some titles can output at a full 4K), and is capable of 120fps gaming.
+Though its GPU is considerably less powerful than the Xbox Series X's, it boasts an almost identical CPU and 10GB of GDDR6 RAM.
+That’s less than the 16GB the Xbox Series X, but it’s considerably more than the Xbox One S, which only has 8GB of GDDR3.